platform-experience/serviceportal-widget-library/pe-root-cause/README.md

 Use the following options to configure the widget:

-1. **incident**: Provide an incident's sys_id and data in the widget will display based on related records.
+1. **alert**: Provide an anomaly alert's sys_id and data in the widget will display based on related records.

 1. **titleIconClasses**: Provide a set of Font Awesome css classes for an icon to display next to the title.
 Defaults to `'fa fa-bolt'`.

 ## Displayed Data

-The provided incident sys_id determines what is displayed in the widget.
-The incident's associated records are displayed: a Configuration Item, a Problem and a Change that has been identified as having caused the incident.
+The provided anomaly alert sys_id determines what is displayed in the widget.
+The alert's associated records are displayed: a Configuration Item, and a Problem and a Change that has been identified as having caused the incident.
 From the Problem record, any other Incidents are listed in 'Related Incidents'.

 ## Bundled Widget

 This widget makes use of the `pe-root-cause-details` widget, for the content of the expanded drawer.
 This additional widget is included in the update set.

-The details widget can also be used on its own, given an incident's sys_id.
+The details widget can also be used on its own, given an anomaly alert's sys_id.

 ## Sass Variables